 In examples, it’s often used because it provides a simple entry point into a route, without having to expose a web service, or otherwise rely on an external interface.

-The simplicity of Direct comes with some drawbacks.
+But, the simplicity of Direct comes with some drawbacks.

 Direct endpoints can only be accessed by other routes that are running in the same CamelContext and in the same JVM.
 This means that you cannot access a Direct endpoint from another CamelContext.
 Remember the CamelContext is the container where your Camel routes are created and booted up.